Jean-MarcHarvengt/hyperpetpico/README.md

 The picture on the PET monitor is mirrored to VGA by default (80/40 columns modes)<br>
 Programs can be loaded (via tape emulation, or modern devices as PETdisk or PETdisk MAX 2 or the resident File Browser)<br>
-As soon a program make uses of extended graphics capabilities, only VGA output will show it/them<br>
+As soon a program make uses of extended graphics capabilities, only VGA output will show it<br>
 The rest of the PET hardware is just used normally (CPU, RAM, ROM, keyboard, PIA, VIA ...)<br>
 New registers are available through the memory region $9000-$9FFF (R/W)<br>
 The region $A000-$AFFF is available as extra RAM (R/W) or to store custom ROMs (the File Browser being the default).